sderose/zsh_argparse/README.md

 ```

 The first argument is the parser name, and the second one is special:
-It must be a space-separated
-list of names for the argument being defined (this is different from
+It must be a space-separated list of names for the argument being
-Python `argparse`).
+defined (unlike Python `argparse`, where each name is separate).
 I always quote this argument, to emphasize that it's
-not an option to `zerg_add`, but the name(s) of an option you're defining.
+not an option to `zerg_add`, but the name(s) of the option you're defining.

 After the name(s) come options for the argument being created.
 These
 are almost the same as in Python `argparse` (except for using
 customary shell syntax).
 The most common ones
 may be `type`, `action`, `default`, and `help`.

+Each argument definition is stored as an associative array, named
+by the parser that defined it, "__", and the argument's reference (first) name.
+For example, the definition of the "--ignore-case" option would be stored
+in `MYPARSER__ignore_case` (hyphens are not permitted in zsh variable names,
+so they are changed to underscores).

 3a: There is an (experimental) shorthand syntax for adding arguments, that may
-be packed straight onto `zerg_new` instead of using `zerg_add` separately for each
+be packed straight onto `zerg_new` (instead of using `zerg_add` separately
-as just shown.
+for each as just shown).
 It supports names and aliases, a type or action
-(including choice values), defaults, and help strings.
-If used, these
+(plus `choices` values), default, and help.
+If used, these shorthand
 declarations should be placed after "--" to clearly separate them from `zerg_new`
 options.
 Each should be quoted (lots of special characters in there).
 Names and aliases don't include the leading hyphen (for single-character names)